 You can use the error terms as a tool to isolate faulty assemblies in the signal separation group of your analyzer.
-You can compare the current values to preventive maintenance records or to the typical values listed in Table A-1 on page A-9, or data trace plots that start in "Error Term Data" on page A-8.
+You can compare the current values to preventive maintenance records or to the typical values listed in Table 8-1 on page 8-11.

-To find assemblies related to error term failures, refer to plot descriptions in "Error Term Data" on page A-8.
+To find assemblies related to error term failures, refer to error term descriptions in "Error Term Data" on page 8-10.
 Each plot description lists common assemblies related to each error term.
-Identify the assembly and refer to Chapter 4, "Troubleshooting."
+Identify the assembly and refer to Chapter 4, "Troubleshooting".